 Honours students are required to take both Honours courses in Sociology: SLGY 5110 and SLGY 5120.
 SLGY 5110: Honours Research I, will be taken in the Fall and SLGY 5120: Honours Seminar II, in the Winter.

-The assigned supervisor is the primary person responsible for guiding the content, setting the assessment criteria (subject to Sociology specific requirements) and submitting grades in SLGY 5110 and SLGY 5120, including the thesis and the oral presentation of the proposal and thesis.
+The assigned supervisor is the primary person responsible for guiding the content, setting the assessment criteria (subject to Sociology specific requirements) and submitting grades in SLGY 5110 and SLGY 5120, including the thesis and the oral presentation of the thesis.